-Step 4.
-Don’t forget the table of contents
+4. Include a table of contents

-Step 5.
-Give a brief overview with an executive summary
+5. Give a brief overview with an executive summary

-An executive summary is essentially a place for you to set the scene for the rest of the proposal: introduce yourself and give an overview of what the reader can expect going forward.
+An executive summary is essentially a place for you to set the scene for the rest of the proposal: Introduce yourself and give an overview of what the reader can expect going forward.

 This section should give the reader just enough information that, without reading anything further, they can have a solid idea of who you are and what you’re offering.

-Here is a brief example.
+Here is a brief freelance proposal example.

 I am a digital marketing specialist with five years of experience working on social media strategies and online advertising with U.S. and Canada-based startups.